Twin-2/reading-notes/reading-notes.md

 ## Things I want to know more about
 syntax and structure of react compnents.
 I feel that I am missing something on the syntax.
 I don't know how to identify what is a keywork.

 Which elements are the props?
 Is it text after render?

 Do all components extend React.component?

+What is the difference between render and return in a React component?